zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-basic/essbase-basic.md

 1. The Jobs tab displays all the information about the jobs that have been executed in the Essbase web user interface.

-   You can create and run new jobs using this tab, as shown below.
+   You can create and run new jobs using this tab by clicking on "New Job", as shown below.
     ![](./images/image14_64.png "")

-1. Execute a Build Dimension job by selecting the application and cube.
+1. Execute a Build Dimension job by selecting the application(Unstr_Hints) and cube(SpendHistory).

    The ‘Script’ file is the rule[.rul] file where the dimension build script exists.

-Select the pre-existing ‘DimBuild.rul’ file and its corresponding ‘DimensionsCSV.txt’ pair as the Data File and execute the job.
+   Select the pre-existing ‘DimBuild.rul’ file and its corresponding ‘DimensionsCSV.txt’ pair as the Data File, select the Restructure Options as "Preserve all data" and execute the job.

     ![](./images/image14_65.png "")